newrelic/helm-charts/README.md

 A [GitHub Personal Access Token][github-personal-access-token] for this repository is required.
 If you have the token, execute the following POST request (tailor `client_payload` to your needs):

 `chart_name`: (required) Name of the helm chart to be bumped.
 `chart_version`: (optional) If specified the chart version will be set with this value.
-If empty the version of the chart will be bumped by 1 e.g: 1.2.19 -> 1.2.20
+If left empty the patch version of the chart will be bumped by 1, e.g: 1.2.19 -> 1.2.20
 `app_version`: (required) Version of the application.

 ```sh